A Brief Look At The Science Of Respondent Behavior

 - Classical Conditioning: Some respondent behaviors may be shaped or modified through classical conditioning, a type of learning where a previously neutral stimulus becomes associated with a meaningful stimulus, leading to the elicitation of the response.

-- Stimulus-Specific: Respondent behaviors are often specific to particular conditioned stimulus.
+- Stimulus-Specific: Respondent behaviors are often specific to a particular conditioned stimulus.
 Different stimuli can trigger different responses.
 For example, the response to a loud noise is different from the response to a noxious odor.

-What is respondent and operant behavior?
+What is the difference between respondent behavior and operant behavior?

 In psychology, respondent behavior and operant behavior are two fundamental types of behaviors, each associated with different principles of learning and conditioning: